Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-Another typical characteristics of the strong coupling is the anti-crossing, i.e., the level repulsion, in the spectrum.
-In Fig.~\ref{fig4}(a), we fix the drive frequency at $\omega_{\rm{d}}/2\pi \,{=}\,10.04762$ GHz and the scattered mechanical sideband is thus at $\omega_{\rm{d}} \,{+}\, \omega_{\rm{b}} \,{=}\, 2\pi \times 10.05857$ GHz.
-By varying the drive power and utilizing the magnon self-Kerr effect~\cite{notee}, the frequency of the upper-branch polariton can be continuously adjusted.
-When the polariton frequency is approaching and then passing through the mechanical sideband, the normal-mode spectrum shows an anti-crossing due to the polariton-mechanics strong coupling.
-Note that the mechanical sideband is at the frequency at which the polariton has the smallest decay rate and this frequency is determined by the parameters of the cavity-magnon system.
-This can be seen from the third graph of Fig.~\ref{fig4}(b) and the corresponding reflection is lowest ($-68$ dB).
-The polariton-mechanics cooperativity can be up to $C_{\rm +,b} \approx 4\times10^3$ when the polariton nearly resonates with the mechanical sideband (inset of Fig.~\ref{fig4}(a)). \\
+Another typical characteristics of the strong coupling is the anti-crossing, i.e., the level repulsion, in the frequency spectrum.
+In Fig.~\ref{fig4}a, we fix the drive frequency at $\omega_{\rm{d}}/2\pi \,{=}\,7.205365$ GHz, and thereby the scattered mechanical sideband is at $\omega_{\rm{d}} \,{+}\, \omega_{\rm{b}} \,{=}\, 2\pi \times 7.216313$ GHz.
+By varying the drive power and utilizing the magnon self-Kerr effect, the frequency of the upper-branch polariton can be continuously adjusted.
+When the polariton frequency is approaching and then passing across the mechanical sideband, the normal-mode spectrum shows an anti-crossing feature due to the polaromechanical strong coupling.
+It is worth noting that the mechanical sideband is set at the CPA frequency $\omega_{\rm CPA}$, at which the polariton has the smallest decay rate. {In addition, we observe a weaker anti-crossing signal beside the main one in Fig.~\ref{fig4}a, which results from the strong coupling with the adjacent mechanical mode.} Figure~\ref{fig4}b shows a significant enhancement of the polaromechanical cooperativity as the frequency of the upper-branch polariton approaches the CPA frequency.

-In conclusion, we have demonstrated the strong coupling between a mechanical oscillator and a CMP by significantly reducing the polariton decay rate using the CPA and meantime enhancing the polariton-mechanics coupling strength.
-The polariton decay rate is reduced by four orders of magnitude compared with those achieved in the cavity magnonic experiments~\cite{Huebl2013,Nakamura2014,Tang2014,Tobar2014,Hu2015}.
-This further leads to a high polariton-mechanics cooperativity $C_{\rm +,b} \approx 4\times10^3$, which is improved by three orders of magnitude than previous CMM experiments~\cite{Tang,Davis,Li2022}.
-The remarkably improved cooperativity can significantly boost the mechanical cooling efficiency and lower the threshold for achieving phonon lasers~\cite{Davis}, {making it possible to prepare magnonic and mechanical quantum states~\cite{Jie18,Jie19,Jie19njp}, by further placing the system at low temperature.} The work represents an important first step towards the realization of coherent quantum control of the CMM systems, and provides a new platform for the study of strong-coupling effects, even in the nonlinear regime exploiting the rich nonlinearities of the YIG~\cite{YP18,Li2022,Davis2}.